 John 13:34-35 uses this word as the badge of true Christianity: “A new commandment I give to you, that you love one another; as I have loved you, that you also love one another.
 By this all will know that you are My disciples, if you have love for one another.”
 Each of the four times Jesus uses love in these two verses is the word for sacrificial love.
 If we love each other fervently and sacrificially, it will convince the world that we are indeed His disciples.

 If we blend the two kinds of love, then we have the balance of true biblical love.

 God wants us to love unilaterally, even if no one reciprocates their love for us.

-The thought in these two words for love is that we are to like fellow Christians, be fond of each other, and see to it that we love each other sacrificially and unilaterally.
+The thought in these two words for love is that we are to like fellow Christians, be fond of each other, and see that we love each other sacrificially and unilaterally.

 God wants us to love with more than a fond love.
 He wants us to love sacrificially.
 This is a big order.
 I have never met a Christian who said, “I believe that I love other Christians too much.”
 Romans 13:8 says, “Owe no one anything except to love one another, for he who loves another has fulfilled the law.”
 How can we love those without Christ if we do not love the saints?